IntentArchitect/Docs/articles/whats-new/2024/03/index.md

 - Highlights

 - More updates
+  - **[Open Telemetry Protocol for generic exports](#open-telemetry-module-now-has-open-telemetry-protocol-for-generic-exports)** - Enables generic export capabilities for systems like Jaeger and Elastic Search.
+  - **[Serilog module enhancements](#serilog-module-has-extensible-sink-options-with-newly-added-file-and-graylog-sinks)** - Introduces File and Graylog sink options, enhancing logging capabilities.
+  - **[New Bugsnag module for error monitoring](#new-bugsnag-module-for-error-monitoring-and-reporting)** - Offers cloud-based error monitoring and reporting for web and mobile apps.
+  - **[Java weaver update](#java-weaver-updated-to-java-17-grammar)** - Supports Java 17 grammar, including text block quotes.

 ## Update details

-### Open Telemetry module now has `Open Telemetry Protocol` for generic exports
+### Open Telemetry Module now has Open Telemetry Protocol for generic exports

-Added `OpenTelemetry Protocol` which acts as a generic exporter for most systems including [Jaeger](https://www.jaegertracing.io/docs/1.48/apis/#opentelemetry-protocol-stable) and [Elastic Search](https://www.elastic.co/guide/en/observability/current/open-telemetry.html).
+The OpenTelemetry module has been enhanced with the `OpenTelemetry Protocol`, which serves as a universal exporter for various systems including Jaeger and Elastic Search.

 ![Open Telemetry Options](images/open-telemetry-options.png)